-Unlike the emulator, System Watcher is a true behavioral detection system based on logs of real-life sample executions, so it's impossible to fool.
+Unlike the emulator, this component is a true behavioral detection system based on logs of real-life sample executions, so it's impossible to fool.
 It has its own set of behavioral records, which in many ways resemble those of the emulator-based detection system.

-The scope of logging performed by System Watcher is considerably wider than is possible during emulation.
+The scope of logging performed by Behavior Detection is considerably wider than is possible during emulation.
 And, unlike the latter process, this logging has unlimited timeframes: everything suspicious encountered within a given context is considered and cached until enough evidence for detection has been gathered.
 If malicious activity is detected, the action is simply rolled back.

-As with the emulation system, System Watcher has its role in both on-premise detection and as a part of our in-lab wizardry.
-Incidentally, System Watcher activity is transparent and has no adverse impact on the process being monitored.
+As with the emulation system, Behavior Detection has its role in both on-premise detection and as a part of our in-lab wizardry.
+Incidentally, Behavior Detection activity is transparent and has no adverse impact on the process being monitored.

-Continuous on-premise behavioral analysis creates an extremely powerful detection layer but unleashing the power of Kaspersky Lab infrastructure to execute suspicious files, study their behavior and provide threat-detection via KSN (Kaspersky Security Network) is even more effective.
+Continuous on-premise behavioral analysis creates an extremely powerful detection layer, but unleashing the power of Kaspersky Lab infrastructure to execute suspicious files, study their behavior and detect threats via a fast response threat input database such as KSN (Kaspersky Security Network) is even more effective.

-Sandboxes, KSN and... people.
+Sandboxes, KSN and... people

-As our HuMachine approach suggests, we continuously test samples - both known malicious and unknown - in our internal behavioral Sandbox systems.
+As our HuMachine $^{\text{M}}$ approach suggests, we continuously test samples - both known malicious and unknown - in our internal behavioral Sandbox systems.
 Some of these Sandboxes mimic user systems running standard products, while the most powerful have tremendously granular logging capabilities, allowing extremely fine-tuned detection.